-5.1.
+5.6.
 General

-It is the responsibility of every member of staff, governing body and volunteer at all Avanti Schools Trust Schools to know, understand and follow our Child Protection and Safeguarding Policy and Procedure.
-They should also read Part 1of KCSIE.
-Where safeguarding is a concern, all staff and volunteers etc. should maintain an attitude of 'it could happen here' and know what to look for.
+- 5.6.1.
+It is the responsibility of every member of staff, governing body, and volunteer at all Avanti Schools Trust Schools to know, understand and follow our Child Protection and Safeguarding Policy and Procedure.
+They should also read Part 1 of KCSIE.
+Where safeguarding is a concern, all staff and volunteers etc. should maintain an attitude of 'it could happen here' and know what to look for. - 5.6.2.
 If any member of staff or volunteer is concerned about a child s/he must inform the DSL or one of the deputy DSLs immediately.
 They must record information regarding the concerns on the same day.
 The written record / or electronic record via CPOMS must be a clear, precise, factual account of the observations or what has been said.
-(See Appendix for recording template if not CPOMS )
+(See Appendix for recording template if not CPOMS). - 5.6.3.
 Where this a child protection concern, allegation, or disclosure, the DSL will make an immediate call to Children's Social Care to alert or to consult with them.
-The Multi Agency Referral Form will be sent by the DSL or deputy DSL.
+The Multi Agency Referral Form will be sent by the DSL or deputy DSL. - 5.6.4.
 If in exceptional circumstances the DSL (or deputy) is not available, this should not delay appropriate action being taken.
-Staff should consider speaking to a member of the senior leadership team and/or take advice from Children's SocialCare.
-In these circumstances, any action taken should be shared with the DSL assoon as is practically possible.

-If a member of staff disagrees about the level of concern and feels that a child has not been protected, then any member of staff can make a direct referral toChildren's Social Care.
+Staff should consider speaking to a member of the senior leadership team and/or take advice from Children's Social Care.
+In these circumstances, any action taken should be shared with the DSL as soon as is practically possible. - 5.6.5.
+If a member of staff disagrees about the level of concern and feels that a child has not been protected, then any member of staff can make a direct referral to Children's Social Care.

+- 5.6.6.
 Within one working day of a referral being made, Children's Social Care should acknowledge receipt to the referrer and make a decision about the next steps and the type of response that is required.
-The referrer should follow up if this information is not forthcoming.

-If social workers decide to carry out a statutory assessment, staff should do everything they can to support that assessment (supported by the DSL asrequired).
+The referrer should follow up if this information is not forthcoming. - 5.6.7.
+If social workers decide to carry out a statutory assessment, staff should do everything they can to support that assessment (supported by the DSL as required). - 5.6.8.
 If, after a referral, the child's situation does not appear to be improving, the referrer should consider following the their local Safeguarding Board guidance on Multi Agency Resolution of Professional Disagreements to ensure that their concerns are addressed and, most importantly, that the child's situation improves.

-5.2 When concerned about a child
+5.7.
+When concerned about a child

-All staff and volunteers in Avanti School Trust should be aware that the main categories of abuse include, Physical, Emotional, Sexual Abuse and Neglect (see Appendix 3).
+- 5.7.1.
+All staff and volunteers in Avanti School Trust should be aware that the main categories of abuse include, Physical, Emotional, Sexual Abuse and Neglect (see Appendix C).
 Training should equip staff to help identify the indicators of harm.
-For example, if in an abusive relationship a child may:

-- appear frightened of a parent or others in the household e.g. siblings; - appear frightened of someone outside of the home, including a peer.
-This includes within the school setting; - act in a way that is inappropriate to her/his age and development (full account needs to be taken of different patterns of development and culturalbackgrounds); - display insufficient sense of boundaries or lack stranger awareness; - appear wary of adults and display a 'frozen watchfulness' or appear noticeably withdrawn.
+For example, if in an abusive relationship a child may: - 5.7.1.1.
+Appear frightened of a parent or others in the household e.g. siblings. - 5.7.1.2.
+Appear frightened of someone outside of the home, including a peer.
+This includes within the school setting. - 5.7.1.3.
+Act in a way that is inappropriate to her/his age and development (full account needs to be taken of different patterns of development and cultural backgrounds). - 5.7.1.4.
+Display insufficient sense of boundaries or lack stranger awareness. - 5.7.1.5.
+Appear wary of adults and display a 'frozen watchfulness' or appear noticeably withdrawn.

-5.3 Dealing with a disclosure
+5.8.
+Dealing with a disclosure